-Mark Sadaka, Law Offices of Sadaka Associates, LLC, Englewood, NJ, for petitioner; Jennifer Reynaud, United States Dep't of Justice, Washington, DC, for respondent.
+Brian L. Cinelli, Marcus & Cinelli, LLP, Williamsville, NY, for Petitioner; Voris E. Johnson, United States Dep't of Justice, Washington, DC, for Respondent.

-UNPUBLISHED DECISION1
+UNPUBLISHED DECISION

-On August 3, 2015, respondent filed a joint stipulation concerning the petition for compensation filed by Christopher Jones on July 25, 2012.
-In his petition, petitioner alleged that the influenza ("flu") vaccine, which is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. §100.3(a), and which he received on September 30, 2010, caused him to suffer chronic inflammatory demyelinating polyneuropathy ("CIDP").
-Petitioner further alleges that he experienced residual effects of this injury for more than six months.
+On February 1, 2018, the parties filed a joint stipulation concerning the petition for compensation filed by Michael Ware on November 20, 2015.
+Petitioner alleged that the influenza ("flu") vaccine he received on November 20, 2012, which is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. §100.3(a), caused him to suffer thrombocytopenia, polymyositis, and "other injuries."
+Petitioner further alleges that he suffered the residual effects of this injury for more than six months.
 Petitioner represents that there has been no prior award or settlement of a civil action for damages on his behalf as a result of his condition.